adyen-examples/adyen-java-spring-online-payments/README.md

 ### Making your server reachable

-One possibility is to use a service like [ngrok](https://ngrok.com/product) (which can be used for free).
-Once you have set up ngrok, make sure to add the provided URL to the list of allowed origin in the credentials part of your customer area.
+One possibility is to use a service like [ngrok] (which can be used for free).
+Once you have  set up ngrok, make sure to add the provided ngrok URL to the list of Allowed Origins in the “API Credentials" part of your Customer Area.

 ### Setting up a webhook